 According to CBS News, a recent study about dryer sheets and scented laundry detergent determined some scary news.
 “Researchers enlisted two homeowners to volunteer their washers and dryers, which the team scrubbed clean beforehand.
 The researchers ran a regular laundry cycle for three scenarios in each home: once without any detergent, once with a scented liquid laundry detergent, and the last with both scented detergent and a leading brand of scented dryer sheets.

-To make my dryer balls scented I put a couple drops of lavender or lemon essential oil which is more than enough to be pleasant but not overwhelming.
+To make dryer balls scented you can put a couple drops of lavender or lemon essential oil which is more than enough to be pleasant, but not overwhelming.
 You can purchase dryer balls for around $5 pretty much everywhere nowadays including Walmart and Target.
 There are loads of handmade wool options on Etsy as well.
-(Huge thanks to one of my best friend’s mom Deb, for making mine!)

 2. Cheap Jewelry